-Plastic has become a huge part of our daily lives.
-While it no doubt makes our lives easier and more convenient in many ways, it has led to a tsunami of plastic waste that no one is quite sure what to do with.
+Plastics have become a huge part of our daily lives.
+While it’s undeniable that plastics are convenient, efficient and makes all our lives a little easier, it has led to a severe global plastic pollution that the world has no concrete solution for.
 Its omnipresence may make it difficult for us to give it up; it requires not only a change in habits, but also a change of mindset.
 Thankfully, organisations and governments around the world are proposing measures to reduce their impact on the environment.
 In fact, this year, the EU will ban the sale of single-use plastics such as drinking straws, cutlery or cotton buds within its borders.
 But there are things that we can do in our personal capacity to curb the rise of the plastic tsunami.
 Here are 15 ways that you can reduce your plastic waste.

 - Every year, 500 billion plastic bottles are produced globally

-- There is more than 150 million tons of waste in the ocean
+- There is more than 150 million tons of plastic waste in the ocean

-- By 2050, oceans will likely contain more plastic than fish
+- By 2050, ocean plastics will likely overtake the amount of fish

 - In 2020, we generated more than 500 million tons of of plastic waste, 900% more than in 1980